pmeskers/lets_javascript/README.md

 For the Angular 2 version, see [here](https://github.com/pmeskers/lets_javascript/tree/typescript-angular-2)!

+For the Typescript & Redux version, see [here](https://github.com/pmeskers/lets_javascript/tree/typescript-react-redux).
+It's likely that this will be the next "default" version of this scaffold.

 # How to use

 For now, just clone/download this repo, and start hacking away and adding whatever other libraries you want.